 Subject to Section 7(a)(iii)(D) or 7(b)(ii)(C), if any shares of Restricted Stock are forfeited for which the participant did not receive any benefits of ownership (as such phrase is construed by the Commission or its staff), or if any Stock Option (and related Stock Appreciation Right, if any) terminates without being exercised or if any Restricted Stock Unit or Performance Unit terminates or expires without the issuance of any shares thereunder, shares subject to such Awards shall again be available for issuance in connection with Awards under the Plan.
-In the event that (a) any participant delivers shares of Common Stock (i) to pay the exercise price of an Award, or (ii) in satisfaction of any tax withholding requirement, or (b) any other payment made or benefit realized under the Plan is satisfied by the transfer or relinquishment of shares of Common Stock, the number of shares of Common Stock available for Awards under the Plan shall be increased by the number of shares of Common Stock delivered to pay the exercise price of any Stock Option or Stock Appreciation Right, shares of Common Stock delivered in satisfaction of any tax withholding requirement relating to any Stock Option or Stock Appreciation Right and shares of Common Stock otherwise transferred or relinquished in connection with any Stock Option or Stock Appreciation Right shall not increase the number of shares of Common Stock available for Awards under the Plan.
+In the event that (a) any participant delivers shares of Common Stock (i) to pay the exercise price of an Award, or (ii) in satisfaction of any tax withholding requirement, or (b) any other payment made or benefit realized under the Plan is satisfied by the transfer or relinquishment of shares of Common Stock, the number of shares of Common Stock available for Awards under the Plan shall be increased by the number of shares of Common Stock so surrendered, paid or relinquished; provided, however, that, notwithstanding the foregoing, shares of Common Stock delivered to pay the exercise price of any Stock Option or Stock Appreciation Right, shares of Common Stock delivered in satisfaction of any tax withholding requirement relating to any Stock Option or Stock Appreciation Right and shares of Common Stock otherwise transferred or relinquished in connection with any Stock Option or Stock Appreciation Right shall not increase the number of shares of Common Stock available for Awards under the Plan.